reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

----
-lab:
-    title: 'Create a Microsoft Fabric Lakehouse'
+title:  Create a Microsoft Fabric Lakehouse

-    module: 'Get started with lakehouses in Microsoft Fabric'
+module: Get started with lakehouses in Microsoft Fabric

 ---

 # Ingest data with a pipeline in Microsoft Fabric